mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 1. For permanent installation: you'll need four 6-pin, single-row, standard 0.1" pin headers.
-Install these in the matching pads inside the "LIS3DH Module" and "ADS1115 Module" areas on the board, with the plastic base on the top side of the board, and the short ends of the pins facing down, through the holes in the pads.
+Install these in the matching pads inside the marked "LIS3DH Module" and "ADS1115 Module" areas on the board, with the plastic base on the top side of the board, and the short ends of the pins facing down, through the holes in the pads.
 To make sure they're aligned properly, fit the module board over the top - you can leave it there while soldering to keep the alignment right.
 Solder the pins